tagion/tagion/documents/architecture/InputValidator.md

 The services does the following:
 - Check that the size of the package does not exceed max-package length.
-- Puts the length and the packge into one byte string.
+- Puts the length and the package into one byte string.
 - Check that the byte stream is a correct HiBON document format.
 - Send the data-package to the Contract Verifier service.